 - Forest School activities will teach the children about caring for and understanding the natural environment.
 They explore and use natural materials.
 They will learn different skills, including using simple tools as well as how to keep safe, how to live in harmony with nature and how the seasons and nature change.
-The sessions will support the main curriculum and also have a strong emphasis on raising self-esteem and independence. - Forest School sessions are led by a trained Forest School Leader.
-The children in Reception go out once per term.
-To maintain high adult: child ratios we will be asking for parent volunteers to join us at Forest School.
-(1:3 in Reception) - An integral part of the Forest School experience is that children will experience the outdoors in all weathers rain, shine, snow or frost.
+The sessions will support the main curriculum and also have a strong emphasis on raising self-esteem and independence. - Forest School sessions are led by a trained Forest School Leader. - An integral part of the Forest School experience is that children will experience the outdoors in all weathers rain, shine, snow or frost.
 With the exception of very high winds and thunder storms, please assume that your child will be outside when they take part in forest schools, even if it is for a shortened session.
 We will provide all children with a high visibility vest and waterproof trousers, but please feel free to provide your own.